atandrit/atandrit/README.md

 ## About Me

 - 🏫 I am currently in my fourth year of study.
-- 💻 I have a strong interest in data science and programming.
+- 💻 I have a strong interest in programming and data science.
 - 🌱 I am constantly learning and expanding my knowledge in various fields of computer science.
 - 🤖 I am particularly interested in artificial intelligence.